Old & New: Vintage Lenses with the Sony Alpha Series

 3 Reasons to get your first vintage lens

-- Photography in 2017 has so many ways for you to get the newest, fastest, sharpest and most expensive lens to put in front of your camera.
-Taking a step back and practicing the fundamentals is a great way to jumpstart your creativity and to learn more about the photography basics.
+- Modern photography websites are always pushing the newest, fastest, sharpest and most expensive lenses to put in front of your camera.
+Taking a step back and practicing the fundamentals is a great way to jumpstart your creativity and learn more about the basics of photography.

-- A vintage manual focus lens will allow you to spend more time with your composition and your exposure.
-Instead of snapping a quick shot and moving on to the next, you spend time with each shot and really make it count.
-It's almost like shooting with a limited number of photos (like you do in film photography).
+- A vintage lens with manual focus will allow you to spend more time with your composition and exposure.
+Instead of snapping a quick shot and moving on to the next or 'spray & pray'ing, you really spend time with each shot, making it count.
+It's almost similar to shooting with a limited number of photos like you'd do in film photography.

-- Stock up with lens caps and covers.
-Most of these lenses don't come with any protection.
+- Stock up on lens caps and rear caps.
+These vintage lenses don't usually come with the original protective covers.